 - Masters of Science (MS): The MS degree in Chemical and Biochemical Engineering is primarily a degree for students who wish to equip themselves with a more solid foundation of chemical engineering fundamentals and prepare themselves for professional advancement in industry.
 A part-time MS program serves the needs of professional engineers who wish to pursue an MS degree while continuing to work in industry.

-The new ME degree focuses on pharmaceutical engineering and serves New Jersey's many pharmaceutical industries and their employees.
-The ME program offers part-time as well as full-time studies, and prepares students in the fundamentals and applications of pharmaceutical engineering.
+- Masters of Engineering (ME): The new M.E. degree focuses on preparing students in the fundamentals and applications of pharmaceutical engineering and serves New Jersey's many pharmaceutical companies and their employees.
+The M.E. program offers part-time, full-time degree options.

-The Master of Business and Science (MBS) in Chemical Engineering degree is part of Rutgers' Professional Science Master's programs that bring together master's level study in science, engineering, and math with courses in business and policy.
+- Master of Business and Science (MBS): The Master of Business and Science (MBS) in Chemical Engineering degree is part of Rutgers' Professional Science Master's programs that brings together master's level study in science, engineering, and math with courses in business and policy.
 It is a combination of an MS in Chemical Engineering and MBA degree.
-The business and policy component of the degree consists of core courses in finance and accounting, marketing, communication and leadership, management of science and technology electives, ethics and a capstone course covering entrepreneurship and intrapreneurship
+The business and policy component of the degree consists of core courses in finance and accounting, marketing, communication and leadership, management of science and technology electives, ethics and a capstone course covering entrepreneurship and intrapreneurship.

 - Doctor of Philosophy (PhD): The PhD in Chemical and Biochemical Engineering is primarily a research-oriented degree for students showing promise for original contributions to the fundamental and applications of chemical, biochemical and pharmaceutical engineering.
 The degree is a virtual requirement for those who intend to join academia, as well as for those planning on a research career.